 I don’t go into any detail on the basics of how to create image files or move them around.
 I just describe the key activities to customize the icons on my Montana 650t.
 There are multiple sources of technical information on such matters and if you don’t already know how to move files between your PC and your GPSr then I wouldn’t even vaguely attempt this.

-And I make no guarantees this will also work on your GPSr, and I haven’t tried it out on any other device (because I haven’t got any others).
-But it does work on mine.
+And I make no guarantees this will also work on your GPSr.
+I haven’t tried it out on any other device, because I haven’t got any others.
+It works on mine.

 Enough of the waivers and general excuses.
 On with the clever bit.

 To set a bit of background you should note the following points:

 - You can customize many aspects of the Montana’s “user” data, which includes all geocaches, maps, and also icons.

 - Custom icons do not replace the default ones in the Garmin’s storage system.
 The device uses a hierarchy of folders, and uses the custom folders before the default ones.
 You shouldn’t need to uninstall anything.

 - Most modern Garmins have internal flash memory (built into the device) and also use a MicroSD card installed somewhere in the battery recess.
 User data can go onto either of these.

 - I spent a lot of time reading this one – http://garminmontanagpsr.wikispaces.com/Custom+Waypoint+Symbols – the names of folders and so on are all correct.
 The process for allocating custom icons in BaseCamp seems correct.
 It is a little thin on explaining how to replace the icons for different cache types on the GPSr device but it contained enough information to get me most of the way through the course, as it were.